HarisRasul12/ESC499-Thesis-SAT-Trees/README.md

 ## License
 SATreeCraft is fully open source.
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.

----

-## Contact

-For questions, feedback, or support, please open an issue on GitHub or contact the development team at [your.email@example.com](mailto:your.email@example.com).

----

-*SATreeCraft is developed and maintained by [Your Name or Organization].*